Christian-2003/password-vault/docs/development/Help Pages.md

 <br/>

 ## Structure for Help Pages
+Please use the following structure for help pages in order to keep them uniform.

 ###### Introduction
 Help pages should always include a topmost headline which contains the name for the help page.
 Afterwards, the page should contain a brief (but interesting) description of the page.
 The user should be able to decide whether the page is of actual help for his problem by reading this description.
 Please only provide truthful information within this chapter and do not try to lur the user into reading the help page.
 An example could be as follows: